Wressle railway station: December 2025 timetable changes

-From 14 December 2025 there are new timetables for all services that use or cross the East Coast Mainline (ECML) as a part of a decade long infrastructure and service improvement plan to increase the capacity and frequency of ECML services.
+From 14 December 2025 there were new timetables for all services that use or cross the East Coast Mainline (ECML) as a part of a decade long infrastructure and service improvement plan to increase the capacity and frequency of ECML services.

 Services from Wressle either enter the ECML just west of Selby at Hambleton Junction or south of York at Colton Junction, there are some minor timetable changes on services Monday to Saturday.
-Services are expected to change calling times by a couple of minutes in either direction to fit within this timetable overhaul.

-Unexpectedly, Wressle is to gain Sunday services as a part of this timetable change.
+Unexpectedly, Wressle has gained Sunday services as a part of this timetable change.

-On Sundays three trains will call towards York at 09:18, 13:21 & 19:15, and two trains will call towards Hull at 17:19 & 20:18.
+On Sundays three trains call towards York at 09:18, 13:21 & 19:15, and two trains call towards Hull at 17:19 & 20:18.